Meet the Committee

 Committee members spend countless hours evaluating teams during the regular season.
 They are expected to be experts on the teams within their assigned conferences while maintaining a broad-based knowledge of Division I basketball.

 Committee gathers and begins discussions for the upcoming basketball season.
 Conferences are divided among committee members so person can focus on monitoring assigned teams throughout the season.
 Each committee member, with the exception of the chair, has approximately seven conferences for which they serve as the primary or secondary monitor.

 Committee members attend the NCAA Convention and review what they have seen throughout the non-conference portion of the season.
 This is one of many conversations the group will have prior to the selections meeting to report to the rest of the committee their observations on a national scale and about the teams in the leagues they monitor.

 The committee heads to Indianapolis a month before the real selection to go through a selection orientation process, which includes a scaled-down selection and seeding process, as well as a bracketing exercise.
 This helps new committee members get a feel for what will happen in March.

-The committee arrives in Indianapolis for the beginning of the selection process.
-For the next five days, the 10 committee members will cast hundreds of ballots and engage in debate over dozens of teams until the final bracket of 68 is released on Selection Sunday (6 p.m.
-EST on CBS).
+The committee arrives in New York City for the beginning of the selection process.
+For the next five days, the 10 committee members will cast hundreds of ballots and engage in debate over dozens of teams until the final bracket of 68 is released on Selection Sunday (5:30 p.m.
+ET on CBS).